JamesBampton/gurus-travel-blog/README.md

 Final Project - By Guru's of the Apocolypse.

-Project Name - Gurus Travel Blog.
+Project Name - Guru's Travel Blog.

 ---